Zanele Nkomo

 Zanele Nkomo is a South African Member of Parliament for the African National Congress.
 She was appointed to Parliament in June 2019 after former minister Bathabile Dlamini had resigned her seat.
-Nkomo is a member of the Standing Committee on Finance and the Committee on Multi-Party Women's Caucus.
-She also serves on the ANC's regional executive committee in Ekurhuleni.
+Nkomo was a member of the Standing Committee on Finance and the Committee on Multi-Party Women's Caucus.
+She also served on the ANC's regional executive committee in Ekurhuleni.